fluree/developers-site/docs/overview/query/graphql.md

 Because FlureeQL is a JSON format, this allows queries to be more easily composed within your programming code and is built to support Fluree's advanced capabilities like graph recursion.

-All GraphQL queries and transactions can issued should be run through the [`/graphql`](/reference/http/examples.md#graphql) endpoint.
+All GraphQL queries and transactions should be run through the [`/graphql`](/reference/http/examples.md#graphql) endpoint.

 ## Queries {#queries}